manuel-rodriguezs/shopping-list/README.md

 ### What's about the REST API?

-This app implemts six endpoints of an REST API.
+This app implemts six endpoints of a REST API.
 Let's see each one by one.

-First of all, here two considerations:
+First of all, here're two considerations:

-* All the comunication is in JSON, so, you must add the `Content-Type: application/json` headerto all the requests.
+* All the comunication is in JSON, so, you must add the `Content-Type: application/json` header the requests that need Param Object.
-* The endpoints are behind the url `http://localhost:8888/api/`
+* The endpoints are behind the url `http://localhost:8888/api`

 ### [POST] /supermarket